-In 2013, there were 337 reported natural disasters, affecting almost 100 million people.
+In 2013, there were 337 reported natural disasters, affecting almost 100 million people1.
 Figure 2 shows the breakdown by region.
-Whilst this is the lowest total of the decade, far below the high levels of 2007 to 2011 and half the average for the decade, the overwhelming scale and international scope of the largest disasters give much cause for concern.
+Whilst this is the lowest total of the decade, far below the high levels of 2007 to 2011 and half the average for the decade2, the overwhelming scale and international scope of the largest disasters give much cause for concern.
 Furthermore, as is shown in the case studies in this book from Colombia and the Caribbean smaller, 'silent' disasters, which do not make the front pages of the international media, and the chronic effects of climate change and severe weather, account for much of the affected populations globally.
 As has been shown with Typhoon Haiyan (Yolanda) in the Philippines, the numbers of people affected in the largest disasters in the world, even in countries which have invested much in disaster preparedness, continue to trend upwards.
-Figures 2 and 3 show clearly that Asian countries are the worst affected regional nature.
+Figures 2 and 3 show clearly that Asian countries are the worst affected.

+Tropical storms (Sandy and Haiyan) are the subject of multiple case studies in this book, due to their regional nature.
 Other major natural disasters include a fourth consecutive year of flooding in Pakistan.
-Statistically, floods were the most common type of reported natural disaster in 2013 (149 out of the total of 337), with the largest in China, and a number of sub-Saharan African countries (Niger, Chad, Sudan, South Sudan and Mozambique).
+Statistically, floods were the most common type of reported natural disaster in 2013 (149 out of the total of 3373), with the largest in China, and a number of sub-Saharan African countries (Niger, Chad, Sudan, South Sudan and Mozambique4).
 This was followed by windstorms (106 out of the total, of which the largest by far was Haiyan).